DevanshuSurana/ChatPDF-with-Local-LLM/README.md

 Before running the application, ensure that you have **Ollama** installed locally.
 You can download and install it from [https://ollama.com](https://ollama.com).

 ### 1. Install Ollama

+1. Visit [Ollama’s website](https://ollama.com) to download the appropriate version for your operating system.
-Follow the instructions from the Ollama website to install and run the Ollama service locally:
+2. After downloading, follow the installation instructions to install **Ollama**.

+Once installed, you can start the Ollama service by running the following command:

 ```bash
 ollama serve